+Figure 32: Sampling locations and Beach Suitability Grades in Kiama Municipal Council area

+Overview of the area

+Description

-Figure 34: Sampling locations and Beach Suitability Grades in Kiama Municipal Council area Overview of the area Description Kiama Municipal Council extends from the Minnumurra River in the north to Gerroa in the South, covering an area of 258 square kilometres.
-The local government area had an estimated local resident population of approximately 20,600 in 2009 and attracts a large number of tourists each year (ABS 2010).
-Kiama Municipality's beaches lie along a 20kilometre stretch of coastline.
+Kiama Municipal Council extends from the Minnamurra River in the north to Gerroa in the south, covering an area of 258 square kilometres.
+The local government area had an estimated local resident population of 19,986 at the 2011 Census (ABS 2012) and attracts a large number of tourists each year.

+Kiama Municipality's beaches lie along a 20 kilometre stretch of coastline.
 Land use in the beach catchments includes residential, industrial and rural, with small remnants of bushland.

+Rainfall

+There were several significant rain and flooding events in the Illawarra region during 2011-2012 (BOM 2012):

+- Particularly heavy rainfall in mid October saw parts of the region receiving 126 mm of rainfall in one day. - In November, heavy rainfall and thunderstorms resulted in flash flooding in parts of the region.
+During this event Kiama received 45 mm of rainfall in one day, which is the highest daily rainfall ever recorded in October in the town. - High levels of rainfall along the east coast in February included daily totals of almost 50 mm of rainfall at Bombo on two days. - High levels of rainfall continued in March, with particularly heavy rainfall at Kiama in the beginning of the month when 79 mm of rain fell in one day.

+Assessment

-Tourism Research by Tourism Australia indicates that, on average each year, almost 219,000 people holiday in the Kiama LGA and 569,000 people visit for the day.
-'Going to the beach' is listed as a top activity by 99 per cent of international tourists and 51 per cent of domestic tourists holidaying in the area (RET 2008).
-Assessment Microbial water quality NHMRC recommends that at least 20 samples are collected each year, providing 100 data points over a five year period.
+Microbial water quality

+NHMRC recommends that at least 20 samples are collected each year, providing 100 data points over a five year period.
 The sampling frequency in the Kiama Municipal Council area is higher than this minimum, with 60 samples collected each year at the three locations monitored under Environment Protection Licences (Boyds Jones Beach, Bombo Beach and Werri Beach).

 Surf Beach Kiama is monitored by Sydney Water Corporation as a community service during the swimming season (October to April), with 35 samples collected at this site each year.

-The Microbial Assessment Category for 2009-2010 was calculated from the most recent 100 data points up until the end of the 2009-2010 swimming season: September 2008 until April 2010 at three sites, and slightly longer (December 2007 until April 2010) at Surf Beach Kiama.
-Sanitary inspections Sanitary inspections have been completed for all monitored swimming locations in the Kiama Municipal Council area.
-These are scheduled for review during 2010-2011.
-Beach Suitability Grades All four ocean beaches monitored in the Kiama Municipal Council area were graded as Good or Very Good during 2009-2010 (Figure 34).
-Very Good Two ocean beaches were graded as Very Good: Boyds Jones Beach and Werri Beach.
+The Microbial Assessment Category for 2011-2012 was calculated from the most recent 100 data points up until the end of the 2011-2012 swimming season: September 2010 until April 2012 at three sites, and slightly longer (November 2009 until April 2012) at Surf Beach Kiama.

+Sanitary inspections

+Sanitary inspections have been completed for all monitored swimming locations in the Kiama Municipal Council area.
+These are scheduled for review during 2012-2013.

+Beach Suitability Grades

+All four ocean beaches monitored in the Kiama Municipal Council area were graded as Good or Very Good during 2011-2012 (Figure 32).

+Very Good

+Two ocean beaches were graded as Very Good: Boyds Jones Beach and Werri Beach.

 These sites had excellent water quality during the assessment period (Microbial Assessment Category A) and few potential sources of microbial contamination (Sanitary Inspection Categories of Low).

+Good

-Good Two ocean beaches were graded as Good: Bombo Beach and Surf Beach Kiama.
-These sites had excellent water quality during the 2009-2010 assessment period (Microbial Assessment Category A), but Bombo Beach had several potential sources of microbial contamination, and Surf Beach had a significant potential source of contamination from stormwater.
-Fair No beaches were graded as Fair.
+Two ocean beaches were graded as Good: Bombo Beach and Surf Beach Kiama.

+These sites had excellent water quality during the 2011-2012 assessment period (Microbial Assessment Category A or B), but Bombo Beach had several potential sources of microbial contamination, and Surf Beach had a significant potential source of contamination from stormwater.

+Fair

+No beaches were graded as Fair.

+Poor

-Poor No beaches were graded as Poor.
+No beaches were graded as Poor.

+Very Poor

-Very Poor No beaches were graded as Very Poor.
+No beaches were graded as Very Poor.